Shibu Jose serves as the associate dean for research in CAFNR and as the director of the Missouri Agricultural Experiment Station.

 His economic development activities have led to several invention disclosures, two patents (pending) and one start-up company.

+He is a fellow of the American Association for the Advancement of Science and the Society of American Foresters.
 He has received numerous awards for research, including the highest honor for forest biology research (Barrington Moore Memorial Award) from the Society of American Foresters and the Scientific Achievement Award from the International Union of Forest Research Organizations (IUFRO).
-He recently received the inaugural (2018) Partner in Leadership Advancement Award from the University of Missouri and the Distinguished Alumni Award from the College of Agriculture, Purdue University.
+He has also received the inaugural (2018) Partner in Leadership Advancement Award from the University of Missouri and the Distinguished Alumni Award from the College of Agriculture, Purdue University.

-He serves as Editor-In-Chief of Agroforestry Systems, the premier journal in the field of agroforestry, published by Springer-Nature, and on the editorial board of several other journals.
+He has served as Editor-In-Chief of Agroforestry Systems (2008-2022), the premier journal in the field of agroforestry, published by Springer-Nature, and on the editorial board of several other journals.

 He is the chair of the Forestry Research Advisory Council that advises the U.S. Secretary of Agriculture.